 The first step is to get access to Cloud PC, The End users can access their Cloud PCs in three different ways, The end-user experience will be similar for the Cloud PC, either joined to Azure AD, or hybrid Azure AD joined cloud PCs.

 👉Let’s check more details about Windows 365 cloud PC web client end-user experience walkthrough – Windows 365 Cloud PC Web Client End User Experience

 Here you can see the different Cloud PCs assigned to you in the Windows 365 web client portal.
-Let’s select Open in browser to see Windows 365 Cloud PC experience –
+You will get two options Open in the browser and Open in the desktop app.
+Let’s select Open in the browser to see Windows 365 Cloud PC experience.

 After that, you will see the login screen of Windows 365 Enterprise Cloud PC; provide your username and password.
 Click Sign In.

 Once you log in successfully, You will be landed to Cloud PC Desktop.
 This is how the screen will appear for you.
 Cloud PC is ready for productivity –

 You can check the access to a user account, Navigating to Windows Settings > Account > Access work or school.
 If the device is joined to AAD, you should see the connection to your AAD domain listed.
 Connected to organization Azure AD.

 Open the Command prompt and type dsregcmd /status.
 Here you will see AzureAdJoined field value should be YES.

 Similarly, you want to validate the network configuration based on Network selection when creating cloud PC provisioning policies.
 You can run the command ipconfig /all and check the differences based on assigned IPs to your Cloud PCs.